-Whether you are cleaning PCBs, stencils, or your SMT equipment, there are solvent and water-based cleaners to fit every application.
+Whether you are cleaning PCBs, stencils, or your SMT equipment, there are solvent- and water-based cleaners to fit every application.
 Eco-Stencil brand cleaners are alcohol-free and safely remove solder paste and adhesives from stencils.
 Eco-dFluxer cleaners effectively remove rosin, no-clean, and aqueous fluxes when used in an in-line or batch washer.
-Of course, a wide variety of aerosol flux removers are offered to give you the flexibility needed for smaller PCB runs.
+Of course, several aerosol flux removers are also offered to give you the flexibility needed for smaller PCB runs as well.

 Techclean wipers offer cleaning performance without worrying about lint blocking stencil apertures.

 When hand soldering, Plato is the go-to brand for shear cutters and replacement soldering tips.
 Tips are available for the most common soldering stations, including Hakko, Weller, and Pace.